Xunnamius/memoize/README.md

 ### Other Considerations

-- The internal cache is implemented as a global singleton that will persist across the entire runtime, even when imported from different packages.
+- The internal cache is implemented as a global singleton that will persist across the entire runtime (but not cross-realm), even when imported from different packages.
 No need to worry about any of the usual package hazards.

 - The `useCached` property, if used as part of an "options" object, is omitted from the type of the secondary optional parameter.
 The name of this property